Preface: Meet the Sailors

 I worked from a key user persona.

 In order to navigate the complexity of this very technical landscape, we needed to understand the deep world of boating culture, and empathize with boaters of all varieties.
-I was grateful to be able to reference a persona drawn by our client.
+I was grateful to be able to reference a persona drawn by our UX director.

 I wireframed some key screens.